hasibzunair/adversarial-lesions-app-demo/README.md

 #### :red_circle: NOT FOR MEDICAL USE
 # Web app demo for Melanoma Detection

-Code for the network is at [https://github.com/hasibzunair/adversarial-lesions](https://github.com/hasibzunair/adversarial-lesions)
+Paper and code for the model can be found at [https://github.com/hasibzunair/adversarial-lesions](https://github.com/hasibzunair/adversarial-lesions).

 Web app: [https://aiderm.herokuapp.com/](https://aiderm.herokuapp.com/)